What is Meditation Used for?

 Obviously, the most important people on earth are our children.
 It goes to say that anything that can improve their well-being is important.

-Studies in schools have indeed seen improved well-being and higher grades when mindfulness was introduced in the curriculum.
+Studies in schools have indeed seen improved well-being and higher grades when mindfulness was introduced into the curriculum.

 Meditation in Prisons